ashishnimrot/Laravel-Multiple-Roles-Permissions/README.md

 Laravel Admin multiple roles and permissions

 Complete set for admin to manage multiple roles and permission of users in laravel.
-Change theme as per youe requirement,
+Change theme as per your requirement,
 Use in default Laravel theme.